Rock-Lake/learn-solidity/Notes/solidity-chapter-2.md

         revert ;
     }
 }
- The constructor for Solidity contracts is quite similar to the constructor in classes of many object-oriented languages.
-The constructor function is invoked only once during the contract's deployment and never again.
-It is generally used for setting up initial contract values.```
+ Solidity Constructors
+In Solidity, the constructor is a special function used for initializing the state of a contract during deployment, similar to constructors in object-oriented programming languages.

+Unique Invocation:
+The constructor is called only once — at the moment the contract is deployed.

+Purpose:
+It's typically used for setting initial values for state variables, configuring ownership, or any other setup work that should only happen once.

+Syntax Example:

+solidity
+pragma solidity ^0.8.20;

+contract MyContract {
+    uint public value;

+    // Constructor function
+    constructor(uint initialValue) {
+        value = initialValue;
+    }
+}

 - When a smart contract performs a non-intended action, we can use `assert` to stop said action.
 ## Targeting Functions